shreyashguptas/javia/pi_client/deploy/pi_deploy.md

 - If you're assigned to the groups but they're not active in your current session, the script will **EXIT**
 - **You MUST log out and log back in**, then run the script again
 - The script will NOT start the service until group permissions are active

+**⚠️ CRITICAL - I2S Must Be Enabled Before Running Setup**:
+- You **MUST** enable I2S in `/boot/firmware/config.txt` and **reboot** BEFORE running setup
+- If you skip the reboot, the audio device won't be available and the service will fail
+- See "Step 1: Enable I2S Audio" above for instructions

 ### Updating After Code Changes